17. Data Processing Agreement

 This agreement is between:

-- [Name of customer] a company registered in England and Wales with company number [number] of [registered office or principal place of business] and who is registered with the ICO as a data controller with registered number [insert] (the “Customer”); and
+- [Name of customer] a company registered in England and Wales with company number [number] of [registered office or principal place of business] (the “Customer”); and

 - VeriFi CCTV Limited a company registered in England and Wales with company number 07307582 of 23 Glasshouse Studios, Fryern Court Road, Fordingbridge, Hampshire SP6 1QX (the “Service Provider”)